plana93/From-PhD-to-ML-Interviews-With-Python/Python Interview Preparation/README.md

 <details>
 <summary><strong> Details </strong></summary>

-What is MRO in Python?
-How does it work?
 What is monkey patching?
 How to use it in Python?
 What is the difference between staticmethod and classmethod?
+Explain Singleton class and its uses?
+Explain Meta Classes in Python.
+Explain Abstract Classes and its uses.
+Explain object creation process in detail.
+Which method is called first?
+Explain inheritance in Python / What is MRO in Python?
+How does it work?

 - Classes, objects, inheritance, encapsulation